 Most Etsy sellers operate as sole proprietorships.
 However, sellers may find forming an LLC or incorporating their Etsy business advantageous.
 Below is an overview of popular business structures:

-- Sole Proprietor (or Partnership, if more than one owner) – Operating a business as a sole proprietor (an unincorporated business structure) requires filing no formation documentation with the state (aside from possible a DBA—more on that later!).
+- Sole Proprietor (or Partnership, if more than one owner) – Operating a business as a sole proprietor (an unincorporated business structure) requires filing no formation documentation with the state (aside from possibly a DBA—more on that later!).
 It is the most simple option from a business compliance perspective.
 A potential downside is that a sole proprietorship provides no legal or financial separation between the business and the business owner’s personal assets.
 This means that business owners are wholly responsible for any lawsuits against or debts of the company.
 Business owners report and pay taxes related to business activities on their personal income tax returns.
 All business profits are subject to federal income tax and self-employment (Social Security and Medicare) taxes.
 Typically, sole proprietors pay themselves via non-tax-deductible owners draws from the business rather than through payroll.

 - Limited Liability Company (LLC) – A limited liability company offers much of the simplicity of a sole proprietorship while creating a legal shield between the business and the business owners (called “members”).
 LLC members and the LLC are treated as separate legal entities.
 So generally, if someone sues the LLC or it cannot pay its debts, the LLC owners’ personal assets are protected.
 For tax purposes, an LLC is treated as the same tax-paying entity as its members.
 All business tax obligations pass through to the owners’ individual tax returns.
 LLC members pay themselves via non-tax-deductible owners draws from the business rather than through payroll.
 As with a sole proprietorship, all company profits are subject to self-employment taxes.